Rifugio Pordenone

 Treehouses

 For those who want to have an alternative experience and more in touch with nature, at the Pordenone hut you can choose to sleep in treehouses.
-These are two small wooden huts placed near the shelter, bordering the forest.
+These are two small wooden huts placed near the hut, bordering the forest.

-The platform on which they stand looks out to the refuge on one side and the undergrowth on the other.
+The platform on which they stand looks out to the hut on one side and the undergrowth on the other.
 As a result, those who spend the night there will be able to enjoy the sounds of nature, look out from the back terrace, and peer into the moving forest populated by nocturnal animal life.

 SUGGESTED ITINERARIES AND ROUTES